-The device is configured by default to boot the kernel and mount the root filesystem from the bootsource set for Barebox in the dipswitch (Selecting Boot Modes).
+The phyBOARD-WEGA is configured by default to boot the kernel and mount the root filesystem from the bootsource set for Barebox in the dipswitch (Sele cting Boot Modes).
 This default setting can be changed by adding or modifying the global.boot.default environment variable.

-edit /env/init/bootsource
+edit /env/config-board